 Having said that, it is more important to see the lab testing result for each extract and made a conclusion than just simply say that dual mushroom extracts are superior comparing to water extract.
 It is possible to have dual extracts with a lower concentration of beta-glucans than in hot water extracts.

 At present, companies, often from China, present dual extraction with alcohol as something beneficial for mushroom extracts and other supplemental products.
 This is not supported by research.
 This method is often cheaper for the company to perform and may result in slightly lower prices for consumers.
 But the slight cost changes are offset by the unknown.

 So if you are looking for fancy dual extract mushroom products, our advice – do not rush.
 Not all mushroom requires dual extraction process to offer you the most health benefits, but all medicinal mushroom require extraction.
-Lab analysis would be the proper document which will help you to make a decision about quality of the extract and help you to buy a good product.
+Lab analysis would be the proper documentation which will help you to make a decision about the quality of the extract and help you to buy a good product.

-How can you distinguish chaga extract produced by freeze drying from its counterpart dried the thermal spray method?
-As seen in the photograph to the right, the external difference is obvious:
+How can you distinguish Chaga extract produced by freeze-drying from its counterpart dried the thermal spray method?
+The picture shows two types of Chaga extract.
+You can click on the picture to enlarge it.
+As seen in the photograph, the external difference is obvious.